Utilities API¶

 - Parameters:

-callback – The callback function to be disconnected.
+Callable) – The callback function to be disconnected.- Raises:

 Example: